loku-sama/pay-fixation-wb/README.md

    4. Fetches exact data from pay matrix ROPA 2019 and displays correct basic after any increment automatically.
    5. Tested with orders generated from live server.
    6. Updated on the basis of the latest Govt. rules and orders (ROPA 2019).
+   7. Great tool for verifying your calculations before entering in the live server.
-   7. This application is completely free and open source.
+   8. This application is completely free and open source.

 # How to Install :
   # For Windows OS :